 There is not enough room for all of the permanent teeth to fit nicely in the arch.
 There are different methods to correct crowding.
 To fix the crowding, Dr. Amin and Dr. Vaziri need to gain more space to be able to correct the crooked teeth.
 Based on the severity of the crowding, bite, lip support, and facial profile they may need to choose one of the following methods to gain space and utilize it to align teeth.

 Impacted teeth are those teeth that have failed to erupt into the mouth within a normal time period.
-Second to the wisdom teeth, upper canines are the most common impacted teeth.
-Managing this kind of complication usually requires a team of an orthodontist and oral surgeon.
+Second, to the wisdom teeth, upper canines are the most commonly impacted teeth.
+Managing this kind of complication usually requires a team of an orthodontist and an oral surgeon.
 Options are limited to the following:

 Dr. Amin and Dr. Vaziri will present the best option for you.
 Upon your agreement, they will communicate with your oral surgeon and family dentist to manage your treatment the best way possible.

 Also known as anterior crossbite, is when the upper front teeth are behind the lower front teeth.
 Depending on the severity of the problem, treatment will be either of the following.

 Mild to Moderate: Underbite is minimal or only limited to a few front teeth.
 Often the orthodontist alone is able to fix the problem.

 Severe: In these cases not only is the underbite affecting teeth but the facial profile.
 By performing surgical orthodontics, Dr. Amin and Dr. Vaziri are able to fix the bite and the oral surgeon is able to fix the facial profile.

 These are patients with protruded upper and lower lips.
 They are usually self-conscious of their smile and mention that both upper and lower teeth are too far out.
 They also have difficulty keeping their lips closed.
 Treatment will be one of the following.